TheLazySquid/FabricModManager/README.md

 ### `fmm reinstall -q <modID/slug>`

-Reinstalls a mod on the current version.
+Reinstalls a mod, in case it was missing or otherwise broken.